impress-org/Give-Form-Countdown/readme.txt

 == Description ==

-Donation Duration is a [Give](https://givewp.com) Add-on allows you to set a number of days or a specific date and time for which your donation form will end and display a custom message.
+Form Countdown is a [Give](https://givewp.com) Add-on allows you to set a number of days or a specific date and time for which your donation form will end and display a custom message.

 Limiting your donation campaigns to a certain time-frame is useful for communicating a sense of urgency.
 When your donors know that their window to donate is limited to a certain timeframe, they are less likely to postpone giving to a later time.